 On Saturday mornings, at seven o’clock, Wilson passed my gate, walking to the corner bakery.
 He bought a box of pastries, which he carefully held with both hands as he returned.
 I imagined he served them to his wife with coffee, his one thoughtful deed for the week.

 This brings up the two terms, reliable narrator and unreliable narrator.
 The first-person narrator and the flâneur are unreliable narrators, as are all participant narrators/observers.

 The first-person point of view is common and is told from one protagonist’s personal point of view.
 It employs “I-me-my-mine” in the protagonist’s speech, allowing the reader or audience to see the primary character’s opinions, thoughts, and feelings.

-Second-person point of view is commonly used in guidebooks and self-help books.
-It’s also common for do-it-yourself manuals, interactive fiction, role-playing games, gamebooks such as the Choose Your Own Adventure series, musical lyrics, and advertisements.
+The second-person point of view is commonly used in guidebooks, self-help books, do-it-yourself manuals, interactive fiction, role-playing games, gamebooks such as the Choose Your Own Adventure series, musical lyrics, and advertisements.

 Second-person POV is where we guide the reader using “you” and “your” rather than other personal pronouns.
 It is rarely found in a novel or short story.
 However, it can be an effective mode when done right.